 The Clery and Title IX Compliance Committee was established to promote campus compliance with the Jeanne Clery Act.
 Coordination and facilitation of this committee is the responsibility of the Director of Public Safety and Emergency Management.
 Committee members attend quarterly meetings to review recent crimes, ensure that the College community receives accurate and timely notifications, makes informed decisions on crime classifications, and facilitates cross-campus cooperation to comply with the Clery Act.
-The dialogue and networking the committee members parti
+The dialogue and networking the committee members participate in is purposeful in creating integrity and transparency around the college's Clery statistics.